bryansmullen/greetings-heroes/README.md

 To test the layout on multiple browsers, browserstack is used to screenshot how the layout will render on several different versions of major browsers, on the more up-to-date operating systems.
 These screenshots are then inspected and the results are once again documented in the Browser Automated Testing Chart.
 The following browsers are tested:

-Mac OS Catalina Chrome 69
+Mac OSX Catalina Safari 71
-Mac OS Catalina Chrome 70
+Mac OSX Catalina Firefox 80
-Mac OS Catalina Chrome 71
+Mac OSX Catalina Chrome 85
-Mac OS Catalina Firefox 61
-Mac OS Catalina Firefox 62
+Mac OSX Catalina Opera 70
-Mac OS Catalina Safari 13.1
+Mac OSX Catalina Edge 85
-Mac OS Mojave Opera 12.12
-Mac OS Mojave Opera 12.14
-Mac OS Mojave Opera 12.15
-Windows 8.1 Opera 12.14
-Windows 8.1 Opera 12.15
-Windows 8.1 12.16
-Windows 10 Chrome 69
-Windows 10 Chrome 70
-Windows 10 Chrome 71
-Windows 10 Edge 16
-Windows 10 Edge 17
-Windows 10 Edge 18
+Windows 10 Edge 85
-Windows 10 Firefox 61
+Windows 10 IE 11
-Windows 10 Firefox 62
+Windows 10 Firefox 80
-Windows 10 Internet Explorer 11
+Windows 10 Chrome 85

 ### Manual Cross Browser Testing